Child CPR, AED, and Choking

 Check the child’s breathing after you have determined that he or she is unresponsive.
 Begin CPR immediately if the child is having trouble breathing or is only gasping, as gasping is generally ineffective, and often occurs in cardiac arrest (it is an abnormal sign).

-Give ten sets of 15 compressions and 2 breaths (about two minutes of CPR cycles) before leaving the child—and you should only leave the child if you are alone and cannot activate EMS using a cell phone at the scene.
+Give five sets of 30 compressions and 2 breaths (about two minutes of CPR cycles) before leaving the child—and you should only leave the child if you are alone and cannot activate EMS using a cell phone at the scene.
 You can call 911/EMS without leaving the child in most cases, as most rescuers have cell phones on hand with speakerphones.

 Choking in Children